numpy/numpy/doc/source/reference/routines.polynomials.classes.rst

 any of the other classes.
 The convention for all the classes is that the coefficient :math:`c[i]` goes with the basis function of degree i.

-All of the classes have the same methods, and especially they implement the Python numeric operators +, -, \*, //, %, divmod, \*\*, ==, and !=.
+All of the classes are immutable and have the same methods, and especially they implement the Python numeric operators +, -, \*, //, %, divmod, \*\*, ==, and !=.
 The last two can be a bit problematic due to floating point roundoff errors.
 We now give a quick demonstration of the various operations using NumPy version 1.7.0.

 Basics
 ------